oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/matmul/README.md

 ## Purpose

 This FPGA reference design demonstrates the multiplication of matrices, a common operation employed in linear algebra.
+Matrices *A* and *B* (inputs) are multiplied to produce matrix C. The matrix multiplication algorithm is implemented using a systolic array, and has been optimized for performance on FPGAs.

 ## Prerequisites